Ljovynn/WarioWare-Predicter-GiT/README.md

 A program for the game WarioWare: Get it Together that can predict microgames.

 The current stages the program can predict microgames for are:
-Every story mode stage,
+Every story stage,
 All Mixed Up (Up to microgame 608),
+Super Hard,
-Super Hard & Thrill Ride,
+Thrill Ride,
 Penny's Mix.

 There is also a warning text a few microgames ahead of levels where "Answer Me!" can appear, to alert the player in advance.